 Moreover, all contracts, agreements, and other legal documents are written with a particular state’s laws in mind.
 An operating agreement created for a Pennsylvania company will be different from one created for a Georgia company.
 When you download contracts online or hire an unlicensed person to draft your legal documents, you risk non-compliance with your own state’s laws, which could void out certain key provisions in your agreements, or have negative consequences when it’s time to enforce the documents.

 Your lawyer needs to be licensed.
-You can search your lawyer’s name on your state bar website (Georgia’s is here).
+If you live in Georgia, you can search your lawyer’s name on the state’s bar website.

 Online or automated legal services (blank forms and templates) give you a false sense of security.
 While you may save a bit of money on the front end, you’ll spend a lot more trying to untangle the knots created by using a sub-par legal form.
 You’re not a “Fill in the Blank Company” – why use a “Fill in the Blank Form”?